danbeck/danbeck/_posts/2014-08-31-green-mahjong-2-1-released.markdown

 New layouts
 -----------

-We added two board layouts: "bug" and "four hills".
-Here is a screenshot:
+We added two board layouts: "bug" and "four hills":

 ![Greenmahjong: new themes]({{ site.baseurl }}/images/layouts_big.png)

-<strong>New: a point and achievement system with game statistics:</strong>
+<strong>Game statistics, points and achievement system</strong>
 Green Mahjong 2.1 introduces points.
 Solving a board gives you a bonus.
-There is also a time bonus for solving a game under 8 minutes.
+There is also a time bonus for solving a game under 8 minutes:

-Achievements and statistics are persisted and can be shown to the player:

 ![Greenmahjong: game statistics]({{ site.baseurl }}/images/Bildschirmfoto-am-2014-08-07-um-21.13.37.png)